-^{}Global Priorities Institute, University of Oxford; teru.thomas@oxon.org.
-This is a draft paper dated February 2021; please check for updates before citing.
-I am especially grateful to David Manley for discussing various background issues with me, and to Natasha Oughton and Elliott Thornley for research assistance.
+\Global Priorities Institute, University of Oxford; teru.thomas@oxon.org.
+Working paper version: June 2021.
+I am especially grateful to David Manley for discussing various back-ground issues with me, and to Natasha Oughton and Elliott Thornley for research assistance.

-1This paper is mainly a project in Bayesian epistemology, and I'll speak throughout about what one 'knows' as a shorthand for what evidence one has in the sense relevant to Bayesian conditionalization.
+&lt;sup>1This paper is mainly a project in Bayesian epistemology, and I'll speak throughout about what one 'knows' as a shorthand for what evidence one has in the sense relevant to Bayesian conditionalization.
 This is a natural way of speaking, but nothing turns on the identification of evidence with knowledge.